 This coming Sunday (the third Sunday in June) is Father’s Day!
 Happy Father’s Day to all homeschool dads everywhere!

 In honor of this happy holiday, our homeschool poem-of-the-week for the third week of June is Henry Wadsworth Longfellow’s “The Children’s Hour” (1863), which stars Henry’s three daughters: Alice Mary, Anne Allegra, and Edith.
-Longfellow was the most popular poet of nineteenth-century America, and “The Children’s Hour,” which was once widely taught in American schools, is a good illustration of why that was so.
+Longfellow was the most popular poet of nineteenth-century America, and one of the most popular around the world, and “The Children’s Hour,” which was once widely taught in American schools, is a good illustration of why that was so.

-The scene of the poem is the study in Longfellow’s house in Cambridge, Massachusetts, now a National Historic Site that you and your students can visit someday on your homeschool travels around the United States.
-It’s evening, and Papa Longfellow is at his desk.
+The scene of the poem is the study in Longfellow’s house in Cambridge, Massachusetts, which is now a National Historic Site that you and your students can visit someday on your homeschool travels around the United States.
+It is evening, and Papa Longfellow has been working at his desk.

 The Children’s Hour